- RUB

 To read the article online https://elifesciences.org/articles/53552

-The Institut für Neuroinformatik (INI) is a central research unit of the Ruhr-Universität Bochum.
-We aim to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory systems and while acting in those environments through effector systems.
+The Institut für Neuroinformatik (INI) is a research unit of the Faculty of Computer Science at the Ruhr-Universität Bochum.
+Its scientific goal is to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory and effector systems.
 Inspired by our insights into such natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
-We draw from a variety of disciplines that include experimental approaches from psychology and neurophysiology as well as theoretical approaches from physics, mathematics, electrical engineering and applied computer science, in particular machine learning, artificial intelligence, and computer vision.
+We draw from a variety of disciplines that include experimental psychology and neurophysiology as well as machine learning, neural artificial intelligence, computer vision, and robotics.

 Universitätsstr.
 150, Building NB, Room 3/32